Cumulocity-IoT/c8y-docs/content/protocol-integration/lwm2m-bundle/device-details.md

     * LIFECYCLE - only registration, de-registration and registration update events
     * TRAFFIC - same as LIFECYCLE plus sent/received data
     * FIRMWARE - same as LIFECYCLE plus detailed firmware update information
-    * "VERBOSE" - all above details will be logged
+    * VERBOSE - all above details will be logged

 For a detailed description of the parameters above, see [Registering LWM2M devices](#registering-lwm2m-devices).